Page saved! You can go back to this later in your Diabetes and Me Close

 Vertex’s therapy, called zimislecel, has been tested in 12 people with type 1 diabetes who have severe hypos.
 After one year, the latest results show the transplanted cells were still producing insulin and 10 out of 12 participants had stopped insulin therapy completely, with blood sugar levels close to normal.

-The main drawback is that people still need powerful immunosuppressive drugs to prevent rejection, which can cause serious side effects.
+The main drawback here is that powerful immunosuppressive drugs are used alongside zimislecel to prevent rejection, bringing the risk of major side effects.

 Zimislecel has now moved into a large phase 3 clinical trial, with sites in the UK.
-If successful, Vertex hopes to apply for regulatory approval in the US in 2026.
-Initially, this treatment would likely be offered to adults at high risk from life-threatening hypos.
+If successful, Vertex hopes to apply for regulatory approval, first in the US, in 2026.
+Initially, this treatment would likely be offered to adults at high risk from life-threatening hypos due to the risks of immunosuppression.

 Personalised stem cell therapy

-A team of researchers in China has taken a third route.
+A team of researchers in China has taken yet another route.
 They’ve grown new beta cells from a person’s own stem cells and transplanted them back into that same person.
 Because the cells come from their own body, they’re less likely to be rejected by the immune system.

-In 2024, the team reported results results from the first person to receive this therapy.
+In 2024, the team reported results from the first person to receive this therapy.
 After 10 weeks, they were producing enough insulin to stop insulin injections.
-A year later, they were still producing their own insulin, and their blood sugar levels were in range for 98% of the time.
+A year later, they were still making insulin and their blood sugar levels were in range for 98% of the time.

 While this has only been tested in one person so far, it offers a glimpse of what personalised beta cell therapy could look like.